Phone Call from the Dead

 - "Long Distance Call" has a grandmother calling from beyond the grave and urging her beloved grandchild toward acts of suicide so they can be together again.

-- Downton Abbey: Rather fancifully, it is implied in the Christmas Special that her spirit "talks" to Anna and Daisy through a Ouija Board and writes the words "May they be happy.
+- Downton Abbey: It is implied in the Christmas Special that Lavinia's spirit "talks" to Anna and Daisy through a Ouija Board and writes the words "May they be happy.
 With my love" in reference to Matthew and Mary.

 - Fringe: In "The Arrival", complete with lots of static, and the dispatcher confirming there have been no calls.